fahim-stepsup/student_performance_logistic_regression/README.md

 ## 📅 Week 2 – Mini Project (AI & ML)

-This project aims to build a simple machine learning model to predict whether a student will **pass or fail** based on:
+This project builds a simple machine learning model to predict whether a student will **pass or fail** based on:

-- The number of hours they studied
+- Hours studied
-- Their attendance percentage
+- Attendance percentage

-The model is built using **Logistic Regression**, a supervised learning classification algorithm.
+The model uses **Logistic Regression**, a supervised classification algorithm.

 ---

 ## 🎯 Objective

-The main objectives of this project are:
+To:

-- To understand and implement logistic regression for binary classification
+- Understand and apply a basic ML classification algorithm
-- To learn the basic ML workflow: data creation, visualization, training, testing, and prediction
-- To evaluate model performance on test data
+- Train and test a model on a small dataset
-- To make predictions on new input values
+- Predict new outcomes
+- Evaluate accuracy

-This project is designed for beginners and focuses on gaining hands-on experience with a simple, interpretable algorithm.
+This project is intended for beginners exploring core ML concepts.

 ---

 ## 📊 Dataset Description

-The dataset is manually created for learning purposes.
-It consists of the following features:

 | Feature Name     | Description                            |
 |------------------|----------------------------------------|